 Exhibiting at Equine Affaire®

-An important part of Equine Affaire’s mission is to provide organized breed associations as well as individual horse and farm owners opportunities to showcase and share their passion for the breeds of horses they represent and own.
-Within each Equine Affaire these opportunities range from participating as an exhibitor in the Breed Pavilion and/or Horse & Farm Exhibits to presenting horses in various types of scheduled breed demonstrations during the four days of the event.
+A picture of a horse may be “worth a thousand words,” but seeing a horse in person is “priceless.”
+An important part of Equine Affaire’s mission is to provide organized breed associations as well as individual horse and farm owners with opportunities to showcase their horses—and provide the tens of thousands of avid horse enthusiasts attending Equine Affaire with opportunities to experience a wide variety of breeds of horses and understand and appreciate their strengths and differences.
+While breed associations and owners of horses and horse farms routinely market their breeds, farms, and horses through various online platforms and print media outlets, Equine Affaire offers a rare opportunity to meet with and present horses to potential customers in person and “in horse.”
+These opportunities range from exhibiting in the Breed Pavilion and/or Horse & Farm Exhibits to presenting horses in scheduled breed demonstrations throughout the four days of the event.

 EXHIBITING IN THE BREED PAVILION

 Equine Affaire’s Breed Pavilion provides a great avenue for breed associations and groups to promote their breeds to “new” horse people who are not already familiar or involved with their breeds.
 The Breed Pavilion is presented within the climate-controlled Voinovich Complex at the Ohio Expo Center and features a combination of traditional draped exhibit booths and exhibit stalls.
 The Breed Pavilion includes a presentation ring where exhibitors may also present their horses in hand to event attendees during each day of the show.
 Equine Affaire’s Breed Pavilion educates horse people about all breeds of horses and stimulates them to get involved with new breeds through the purchase of horses and participation in breed-related activities.